Hives also known as urticaria, are itchy bumps on the skin that may occur within minutes of a triggering event.

-For acute hives, the rash disappears within hours to a maximum of a couple of weeks.
-For chronic hives, itches and rashes usually remain for at least two months, possibly longer.
-The first sign of hives is usually the itch, and then the rash.
+The rash normally disappears within hours to a maximum of a couple of weeks.
+For chronic hives, itches and rashes can usually remain for at least two months, possibly longer.
+The first sign is the itch, and then the rash.

-Hives have many different causes, including infection, hypersensitivity to certain medications or certain foods, insect bite, cold, heat, pressure, or contact with toxic substances in certain plants.
+There are many different causes that triggers the rash, including infection, hypersensitivity to certain medications or certain foods, insect bite, cold, heat, pressure, or contact with toxic substances in certain plants.

-Hives appear as one or more raised rashes, as the release of the substance histamine in the skin causes local inflammation (swelling, itching, redness).
-It varies in shape, from a small single rash to a large contiguous area.
-Hives can change quickly in appearance and location without leaving any marks when they disappear.
-In rare cases, hives turn into a serious allergic reaction, but it usually resolves itself.
+They appear as one or more raised rashes, as the release of the substance histamine in the skin causes local inflammation (swelling, itching, redness).
+It varies in shape, from a small single rash to a large contiguous area and can change quickly in appearance, location without leaving any marks when they disappear.
+In rare cases, they turn into a serious allergic reaction, but it usually resolves itself.

 When you scratch the skin lightly, a red or white line will appear, and it will remain for about an hour.
 Do not scratch or rub the skin and do not use close-fitting clothes, as this may worsen the condition.